soldni/personal-website/content/lineage.md

 **²** Michel Chasles does not seem to have published a dissertation; [Michel and Smadja (2021)][16] indicate that his first published work was "Aperçu historique sur l’origine et le développement des méthodes en géométrie" in 1837.

-**³** Soon after starting his university studies in 1798, Poisson was noted by Lagrange and Laplace, who became his mentors [(Connor and Robertson)][21].
+**³** Soon after starting his university studies in 1798, Poisson was noted by Lagrange and Laplace, who became his mentors [(Connor and Robertson 2002)][21].
 He graduated early in 1800, was hired as teaching assistant (répétiteur).
 In 1802, he was named deputy professor at the École Polytechnique in 1802.